alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 * First, you don't have to tell others how good or bad you *think* you are;
 just tell them what you have accomplished and let them draw their own conclusions.
-In time this will allow you to focus on results instead of on a perceived quality (or lack of it).
+In time this will allow you to focus on results instead of on how good you are or are not.
 * And then you can just work hard.
 Don't give yourself a heart attack or spend your life on the keyboard;
 just do your best at whatever you do.